kargaranamir/kargaranamir.github.io/_pages/about.md

 Hi there!
 I’m Amir :wave:, currently a PhD student at CIS LMU Munich advised by Prof. Hinrich Schütze.

-My research centers on Natural Language Processing, particularly on the topic of multilingualism.
-I am working to broaden the reach of NLP technology by enabling its application in more languages.
+My research centers on NLProc, particularly on the topic of multilingualism.
+I am working to broaden the reach of NLProc technology by enabling its application in more languages.

 Before coming to LMU, I completed my M.Sc. in CE at Sharif University of Technology, 2022.
 I did my B.Sc. at Isfahan University of Technology double majored in EE and CE, 2020.